sahilavasthi/LendingClubCaseStudy/README.md

   - Assess any changes in borrowers' creditworthiness
   - The Cs of credit - capacity, capital, conditions, and character

-The dataset is provided by the LendingClub financial technology company that contains the complete loan data for all loans issued through the time period 2007 t0 2011.
+The dataset is provided by the LendingClub financial technology company that contains the complete loan data for all loans issued through the time period 2007 to 2011.

 ## Conclusions
 - DTI impacts the repayment of the loans